-- With the approval of the Dean, introductory survey courses in any of the social sciences shall count toward this requirement. - Where it seems appropriate due to the breadth of the course, with the consent of the dean of student affairs, nonsurvey courses may count toward this requirement. - Other social science courses will be counted toward this requirement on a 2-for-1 basis (6 credit hours satisfying 3 credit hours of this requirement).
+- With the approval of the dean, introductory survey courses in any of the social sciences shall count toward this requirement. - Where it seems appropriate due to the breadth of the course, with the consent of the dean of student affairs, nonsurvey courses may count toward this requirement. - Other social science courses will be counted toward this requirement on a 2-for-1 basis (6 credit hours satisfying 3 credit hours of this requirement).

 III.
 Advanced Courses (15 cr. at 300-400 level) In addition to advanced courses in one's major, the SLA student should conduct indepth study in other areas of the liberal arts or science.
-Ordinarily, at least 15 credit hours of one's 300-400 level courses must be taken outside the major department and in four different departments within the School of Liberal Arts or the School of Science.
-However, when students feel that advanced courses outside the School of Liberal Arts or the School of Science or concentrated in fewer than four departments would strengthen their academic program, they may petition the Academic Affairs Committee in advance for permission to count non-SLA courses and/or courses concentrated in fewer than four departments toward this requirement.
-Up to four junior or senior level courses in a second major will count toward this requirement.
-Three courses in a structured minor at the 300 or 400 level can also be counted.
+Ordinarily, at least 15 credit hours of one's 300- to 400-level courses must be taken outside the major department and in four different departments within the School of Liberal Arts or the School of Science.
+However, when students feel that advanced courses outside the School of Liberal Arts or the School of Science or concentrated in fewer than four departments would strengthen their academic program, they may petition the Academic Affairs Committee in advance for permission to count non-SLA/ School of Science courses and/or courses concentrated in fewer than four departments toward this requirement.
+Up to four junioror senior-level courses in a second major will count toward this requirement.
+Three courses at the 300 or 400 level in a structured minor including the business structured minor can also be counted.1